Daniil-Pabolkov/pkgi/README.md

 ### 0.1.0

-The basic mechanism of the automatic inspection of compliance of the required and installed NPM packages
+The basic mechanism of the automatic inspection of compliance of the required and installed NPM packages.